carybrown/whisper_docker_api/README.md

 Below are the instructions for wrapping OpenAI’s Whisper API in a Docker Instance for use on your Mac with Apple Silicon.
 My need here was to do transcription locally without going out to OpenAI to transcribe video and audio files.

-Here we have wrapped the Whisper model in a RESTful API.
+Here, we have wrapped the Whisper model in a RESTful API.
 Here’s a step-by-step guide:

 #1.
 Install Docker